-Asian clams or lala is delicious when cooked with some fermented soybeans known as taucu.
-While there many ways of cooking clams, stir frying them in a quick savoury and spicy sauce makes it an appetizing dish.
-The minimal amount of ingredients used makes it really convenient.
+Asian clams or 'lala' is delicious when cooked with fermented soybeans, also known as taucu.
+While there are many ways of cooking clams, stir frying them in a savoury and spicy sauce is the best way to turn them into an appetizing dish.
+Moreover, the minimal amount of ingredients used makes it really simple and convenient.

-It was not easy to find fresh clams in Germany, so I opted for frozen clams which I found at the Asian grocer and it worked fine.
-Just a reminder: if the clams do not open up after cooking, it might be an indication that they are spoilt.
-Do not eat those that did not open.
-Generally, clams take a short time for them to be cooked.
+It is not easy to find fresh clams in Germany, so I opted for frozen clams which I found at the Asian grocer and they worked fine.
+Just a reminder, though.
+If the clams do not open up after cooking, this might be an indication that they are spoilt.
+Do not consume those that do not open.
+Generally, clams take a short time to cook.

-This clams with taucu recipe is mildly hot.
-If you want it to be extra hot, add some bird eye chillies.
-Be careful as they can be very spicy.
+This recipe is only mildly spicy.
+If you want it to be extra spicy, add some bird eye chillies to enhance the spiciness.

 Serve immediately with a bowl of white rice or if you prefer, have them just as they are.

-Heat pan with a bit of oil.
-Once the oil is heated, add julienned ginger, minced garlic and sliced shallots.
+Heat up oil in a pan.
+Add julienned ginger, minced garlic and sliced shallots.
 Stir-fry over medium heat until fragrant.

 Add taucu and then water.
 Stir well.
 Add chilli slices and allow the gravy to cook at high heat.
-Then, add sugar and if needed, salt to taste.
+Add sugar and if needed, salt to taste.

 Once the gravy boils, add clams and scallions.
-Then, cook clams until they opened.
+Cook clams until they opened.